visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 So, let's put onboarding at the forefront of our strategic initiatives.
 It's not just about product adoption; it's about laying the foundation for fruitful relationships.

 And remember, if you're ever in doubt, there's no harm in seeking a little expert advice.
 After all, even the best poker players have a coach in their corner.

+Would love to hear what do you do that makes your onboarding experience great?